 A copy of the Council's procedures for Resource Management Hearings is attached, and more information about hearings is available in an information sheet on our website: P-326 Resource Consent Hearings.

-If you have any questions about the circulation of evidence or the hearing process, please contact me.
+In the meantime, if you have any questions about the circulation of evidence or the hearing process, please contact the Team Leader Planning on 03 941 8187 or by emailing jonathan.gregg@ccc.govt.nz.